spectrocloud/librarium/packages/docs/content/04-clusters/4-cluster-features.md

 ### Create  backup

 Backups can be scheduled or initiated on demand as required.
-The following informations are required for configuring a backup:
+The following information are required for configuring a backup:

 * Backup Prefix /Backup Name:
 	* For scheduled backup, a name will be generated internally, add a prefix of our choice to append with the generated name.